Minneapolis’ Most Affordable Green Cleaning Services

 It’s as easy as giving us a call (612) 299-1918!

+You can talk to our customer service concierge and get a free quote.
 We will provide you with a comprehensive list of our wide range of services, so that you may choose what you’d like us to do for you.

 Together we will create a work order tailored to your specific requests, and you will be provided with a copy.
 This is not a contract, but merely another way to guarantee you our personalized, consistent and timely service.↑ Back to Top